heavenlytalisman/for-lan-event/README.md

 This project automates:
 1. Downloading and silently installing the Visual C++ Redistributable (x86 and x64).
 2. Downloading a ZIP file (`MP.zip`) from a private Google Drive link.
 3. Extracting its contents into an `MP/` folder.
+4. Creates shortcuts of the game
-4. Providing a Windows executable (`main.exe`) for one-click installation.
+5. Providing a Windows executable (`main.exe`) for one-click installation.
-5. Including the installer Python script (`main.py`) for those who prefer running via Python.
+6. Including the installer Python script (`main.py`) for those who prefer running via Python.

 ## Requirements